header

 Through diet, herbs, thought, life style, and meditation, the body either maintains harmony or exhibits the symptoms of imbalance.

-Four 90-minute audio cassettes, $
+Four 90-minute audio cassettes

 Adrenal Exhaustion || Oral Chelation of Mercury || Gall Bladder Flush